Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Introduction

-In the Ordered Upwind Method (OUM) of Sethian and Vladimirsky \cite{SV03,VladTime06}, the stencils are constructed at run-time; their cardinality is bounded by $\cO(\kappa(\cM)^d)$ and drops to $\cO(\kappa(\cM)^{d-1})$ as $N \to \infty$.
-In contrast, the stencils are constructed during a preprocessing step and then static in the Monotone Acceptance Ordered Upwind Method (MAOUM) of Alton and Mitchell \cite{AltonMitchell12}; their cardinality is bounded by $\cO(\kappa(\cM)^d)$.
-The FM-LBR introduced in the present work uses an approach similar to the MAOUM, except that the cardinality of the stencils is $\cO(1)$, fully independent of the Riemannian metric $\cM$.
-The complexity estimates are thus $\cO(\kappa(M)^d N \ln N)$ for the OUM and the MAOUM (asymptotically $\cO(\kappa(M)^{d-1} N \ln N)$ for the OUM), and $\cO(N \ln N + N \ln \kappa(\cM))$ for our approach, FM-LBR, where the second term in the complexity accounts for the stencil construction.
+In the Ordered Upwind Method (OUM) of Sethian and Vladimirsky \cite{SV03,VladTime06}, the stencils are constructed at run-time; their cardinality is bounded by $\cO(\kappa(\cM)^\dim)$ and drops to $\cO(\kappa(\cM)^{\dim-1})$ as $N \to \infty$.
+In contrast, the stencils are constructed during a preprocessing step and then static in the Monotone Acceptance Ordered Upwind Method (MAOUM) of Alton and Mitchell \cite{AltonMitchell12}; their cardinality is bounded by $\cO(\kappa(\cM)^\dim)$.
+The FM-LBR introduced in the present work uses a similar approach, except that the stencils cardinality is $\cO(1)$, fully independent of the Riemannian metric $\cM$.
+The complexity estimates are thus $\cO(\kappa(\cM)^\dim N \ln N)$ for the OUM and the MAOUM (asymptotically $\cO(\kappa(\cM)^{\dim-1} N \ln N)$ for the OUM), and $\cO(N \ln N + N \ln \kappa(\cM))$ for our approach the FM-LBR, where the second term in the complexity accounts for the stencil construction. \end{itemize}